 Going out of the house for some fresh air and sunlight can be great for mental health.
 Aside from preventing anxiety and calming the mind, walking with your child is also an effortless way to squeeze in some exercise for both of you.
 One factor to consider when going out for a walk is which way your child is facing.
 A post on Words for Life explains that when a child faces you they are twice as likely to speak, which will help develop a better bond.
 If they are older then facing away from the parent will allow them to interact with the world.
 According to studies on Child Mind, being immersed in nature can stimulate their imagination, promote their creativity, and even help them grow up happier.

 The good news for parents is you don’t need to invest in a pram and a pushchair. iCandy’s pram guide outlines how there are modern pushchairs with both parent- and world-facing modes.
 This way, you can easily and comfortably switch between being able to interact with them directly while on your walk, and immersing them in their surroundings.
+If you have two younger children, you may wish to read information specifically about single to double stroller use, which could make life much easier.
 Of course, as we’re still in a pandemic, it’s important to take extra cautions.
 Be sure to always have hand sanitiser, disinfectant spray, and extra masks with you wherever you go.